surniaulula/wpsso/README.md

 <h3>WPSSO Core Pro / Additional Features</h3>

-<p>WPSSO Core Pro gives you the power to further integrate and customize your meta tags and Schema markup with third party plugins and APIs.</p>

 <ul>
 <li><p>Customize headlines, titles, descriptions, shared image and/or video, product information, recipe information, event information, and much more.</p></li>
 <li><p>Optionally upscale small images from the Media Library for social sharing and Schema markup.</p></li>